any-docs/css/content/reference/values/color_value/color-mix/index.md

 ## Description

-The `color-mix()` function enables mixing two {{cssxref("&lt;color&gt;")}} values of any type, in a specific ratio, in a given colorspace, using either a shorter or longer hue interpolation method.
+The `color-mix()` function enables mixing two `&lt;color&gt;` values of any type, in a specific ratio, in a given colorspace, using either a shorter or longer hue interpolation method.
 Browsers support a plethora of color spaces; the `color-mix()` function enables a wide range of colors to be mixed, not limited to the sRGB color space.

 {{EmbedGHLiveSample("css-examples/tools/color-mixer/", '100%', 400)}}